BenjaminLindeen/context_free_grammer_story_generator/README.md

 A **Context-Free Grammar (CFG)** is a set of replacement rules utilized to produce strings.
 Despite seeming simplistic, a CFG can generate intricate textual representations when equipped with a comprehensive set of rules.

 **Example Output:**
-the cat bit the dog.
+1. The cat bit the dog.
-the girl chased the boy.
+2. The girl chased the boy.
-the cat chased the boy and the boy kissed the cat. the cat bit the dog and the dog kissed the girl and the dog chased the girl.
+3. The cat chased the boy and the boy kissed the cat.
+4. The cat bit the dog and the dog kissed the girl and the dog chased the girl.

 Python modules:
 - `my_rng.py`: A random number generating system.